stacksgov/pm/sop.md

 This repository and all contributions herein are licensed under [Creative Commons Zero v1.0 Universal](https://github.com/stacksgov/pm/blob/master/LICENSE).
 Please note that, by contributing to this repository, whether via commit, pull request, issue, comment, or in any other fashion, **you are explicitly agreeing that all of your contributions will fall under the same permissive license.**

 <!-- notes and previous data

-TODO: figure out how to approach in a decentralized fashion ? blocker: calendar invite, zoom link, youtube account

 TODO: add second template for "other issues" (blank issue link hard to find?)
     - could do one for action item, discussion item, foundation item, or other ?